bitsofcotton/p0/README.md

 # How to use (commandline):
     ./p0 <progression>? < stream.txt
+    # progression <  - 1 for next |progression| step prediction.
+    # progression == - 1 for plain const. prediction.
+    # progression == 0 for exp/log scale plain next 2 step prediction.
     # progression <  0 for next 1 step prediction with some of the deltas.
-    # progression == 0 for exp/log scale plain next 2 step prediction.
-    # 0 < progression  for next |progression| step prediction.

 # Check status length is valid for accuracy or not
     ./p0r <len> <step> <r>